MyTB444/2D-Platformer-Final-Year-Project/diary.md

  I am finalising my report.
 I have also improved all of the documentation of my scripts.
 -04/07/2025
 The game was too hard apparently.
 The difficulty is decreased, web page is updated.
+-04/08/2025
+I have finished my final report.
+Everything is ready to submit, end of the journey!